maxwolf621/ReactNote/ClassComponent.md

 }
 ```

-we can also define a member inside the method/function
+we can also define a member inside the method/function (like getter and setter method)
 ```jsx
 function func(val2){
     this.field_in_Func = val2;